 If you've paid too much, your supplier has to refund you for the whole period that the meter was faulty.
 Find out how to check if you have a faulty energy meter.

-Smart meters need to be able to connect to the Data Communications Company (DCC) through a mobile network.
+Smart meters need to be able to connect to the Data Communications Company (DCC) through a wireless network.
 At the beginning of the roll-out, the DCC was required to connect to 80% of British households.
 So there will be homes that won't be able to access the DCC network, and these homes won't be able to use a smart meter.

 If there's any doubt that your home may not have coverage, make sure you get a pre-installation visit to confirm this.